Have You Ever Wondered What The Difference Is Between Premium vs. Table Wine?

 History of Mordasini Winery

 My great grandmother on my mother’s side of the family was Swiss-born with the surname Mordasini.
-At the time I started making my wine and wanted to put a label on it I couldn’t obtain the domain name for mordaSini.com, so I decided to use mordaZini.com instead.
-You will find the names Mordasini and Mordazini interchanged throughout this web site.
-If you have the opportunity to taste my early vintages the name on the label is Mordazini – the newer vintages have the label with the correct name Mordasini.
+Her daughter, my grandmother, Madeleine Chavalley [Schroemges] Eggertsen, got to enjoy tasting our wines before she passed away at age 93.
+At the time I started making my wine I wanted to put a label on it I couldn’t obtain the domain name for mordaSini.com, so I decided to use mordaZini.com instead.
+You will find the names Mordasini and Mordazini interchanged throughout my wine-making career.
+If you had the opportunity to taste my early vintages the name on the label was Mordazini – the newer vintages had the label with the correct name Mordasini.

-At this same time (May 2017) we moved to Henderson, NV to spend time with our son and his growing young family.
-We enjoy spending time with them often.
-We consumed or gave away all of the wine in our cellar by the end of 2019.
+At the same time (May 2017) we moved to Henderson, Nevada to spend time with our son and his growing young family.
+We consumed or gave away all of the 250 cases of wine in our cellar by the end of 2019.

 Why I’m Passionate About Wine

 When the wine came to the table, Derrek showed me how to inspect the color, smell the wine, and then finally how to taste it carefully.
 I will never forget the memory of that first taste of a GREAT wine.
+I still get “goosebumps” when I recall the memory.
 From that day to this, I have been on a quest to find great wines at reasonable prices.
 After tasting thousands of different wines over the years, and finding some really good and even great wines for $10-50 per bottle, I decided to try my hand at it.

 Before we began making wine in 2004, we planted our own small vineyard of Cabernet Sauvignon and Merlot grapes in the Circle Oaks Estates property we owned in Napa County.
 The vines were planted in the spring of 2002, and despite what we were told about making wine with young vines, I wanted to start learning about how to make wine, so I was ready for my first test in wine-making effort in the fall of 2003.
 Sadly the wild turkeys decimated that crop, and we only got 3.5 gallons of must (one gallon of wine) out of the entire season — and my first attempt was a disaster – what a rotten wine it was!

-No More Vineyards – Time to Buy Grapes
+No More Vineyards – Birth of Mordasini Winery

 After moving near downtown Napa, we spent 2004 renovating an older home, and in early 2005 we built a 200sq. ft. wine cellar (above ground).
-My passion for great wines has now moved to making them too, so I’m determined to move forward with this effort.
+My passion for great wines had now moved to making them too, so I was determined to move forward with this effort.
+We bought fruit from vineyards in the Napa Valley, and I focused on making wine.

-We named our winery Mordasini after my great-great grandmother on my mother’s side, Rose Louise Mordasini Chavalley (her maiden name was Mordasini – we do not have history of her parents).
+We named our winery Mordasini after my great-great grandmother on my mother’s side.
+Her daughter, my great grandmother was Rose Louise Mordasini Chavalley (whose maiden name was Mordasini ).
 The name has Swiss-Italian roots, and is the farthest back our genealogy research has taken us on that line.

 I felt that I wanted something I was this passionate about to have a name that would be a tribute to my ancestry, and a name that was as close to making wine as possible.
-My other ancestors, the Norwegians and Germans were not as well known in history for their wines as for other things.
+My other ancestors, the Norwegian, British and German were not as well known in history for their wines as for other spirits.

-My Winemaker’s Journey is not over yet.
-When you visit me, and if want to talk about wine making I am always happy to educate others about what I have learned.
+Although I no longer make wines, my Winemaker’s Journey is not over yet.
+When you visit us, if want to talk about wine making I am always happy share my wine education.
 We can enjoy a glass of wine together and I’ll help you understand what you’re drinking.
 Just like Derrek did for me back in 1985.

 If you’re ever in Tampa, FL – I highly recommend a visit for dinner to Bern’s Steakhouse.